a-g-hantash/linux-server-configuration/README.md

     `sudo service ssh restart`

 And, we are done with the first Part of the Configuration!
-The next part we will start deploying our application.
+We will start deploying our application in the next part.

 > *Note:* By now, you might have lost access to your LightSail terminal.
 Don't worry!
 Since you configured the grader user with the key-pair you generated, you can easily log into the server using your own terminal.
 Simply run `ssh -i ~/.ssh/yourFile name grader@PUBLIC IP ADDRESS -p 2200` in your terminal.
 If you are prompted to continue the connection, type 'yes'.
 And voila, you are logged in!